-Buried knee-deep in wrapping paper; shoved over by frustrated crowds at the local mall; defeated by piles of greeting cards that had to be sent yesterday; many might forget that the Holiday season is not just about shopping, wrapping or ticking things off an endless to-do list.
-For when they say “”Tis the season of giving,” surely, they mean more than: “You-have-to-snatch-the-iPhone4s-and-don’t-miss-Macy’s-umpteenth-One-Day-Sale.”
-Not to worry: Americans are a generous bunch, and this year, many will take time out of their frenzied schedule to help out at a local charity; volunteering at their kids’ schools; making donations to causes dear to their heart.
+Buried knee-deep in wrapping paper, shoved over by frustrated crowds at the local mall, defeated by piles of greeting cards that had to be sent yesterday, many might forget that the Holiday season is not just about shopping, wrapping or ticking things off an endless to-do list.
+For when they say “Tis the season of giving,” surely, they mean more than: “You-have-to-snatch-the-latest-iPhone-and-don’t-miss-Macy’s-umpteenth-One-Day-Sale.”
+Not to worry: There are generous people out there.
+This year, many will take time out of their frenzied schedule to help out at a local charity, volunteering at their kids’ schools, making donations to causes dear to their heart.
 They will also remember to be grateful for their relatives and friends and will celebrate the Holidays in style, as they should.

 Today, I would like to tell you the story of a man who embodied Giving.
 France knows him as “l’Abbé Pierre.”
 His face (the grey hair and beard, the big glasses, the béret,) and silhouette (the long, black cape, the heavy shoes, the cane,) are so familiar to my countrymen that a picture of l’Abbé Pierre hardly needs a caption.
 During his long life, he remained one of France’s most unlikely, and yet most beloved public figures, topping popularity polls year after year, until his death, in January 2007.

 |La Fresque des Lyonnais (the famous Lyonnais fresco)